masif2002/google-cloud-digital-leader-notes/notes.md

 ### Types
 ![](img/st-types.png)
 * Local SSDs = High Performance
+    * Local SSDs are attached to the VM and have very high throughput.
+However, when the VM shuts down, the Local SSD is also shut down.
+Since our workload here is fault tolerant, that is not an issue.
 * Persistent Storage = High Globality

 ## Cloud Storage An object Storage